Timilehintaiw/Portfolio/README.md

 * Performance Testing: Using JMeter to assess system stability and response time.
 * API Testing: Validating backend functionality with Postman.

-# My works
+# Example of my works
+### Test scenarios in Trello
+* Test Scenario of a Ecommerce website [Test Scenario of an ecommerce website](https://github.com/Timilehintaiw/Portfolio/blob/main/media/Cart%20functionalities%20of%20an%20EW.png)
-  An example of automation
+* An example of automation
  [Facebook signup page automation](https://github.com/Timilehintaiw/Portfolio/blob/main/media/Untitled%20video%20-%20Made%20with%20Clipchamp%20(1).mp4)